bemasc/risav/draft-xu-ipsecme-risav.md

 ~~~~~~~~~~~
 {: #figure1 title="RISAV workflow example."}

 1. RPKI process.
 The five Regional Internet Registries (RIR), authorized by IANA, use their root certificate to sign the Certificate Authority (CA) certificate of the Local Internet Registry (LIR), which is used to authorize the Autonomous System (AS) (sometimes indirectly via the Internet Service Provider (ISP)).
-When they obtain their own CA certificate, the AS would sign an End Entity (EE) certificate with a Route Origin Authorisation (ROA) which is a cryptographically signed object that states which AS are authorized to originate a certain prefix.
+When they obtain their own CA certificate, the AS would sign an End Entity (EE) certificate with a Route Origin Authorisation (ROA) which is a cryptographically signed object that states which AS is authorized to originate a certain prefix.
 This authenticated binding of the ASN to its IP prefixes is published in the RPKI database.
 This is a prerequisite for RISAV.

 2. ACS EE certificate provisioning.
 The ACS would need its own EE certificate for IKEv2.
 This EE certificate is REQUIRED like the BGPsec Router Certificate defined in {{RFC8209}}.